tarantool/cartridge-cli/doc/replicasets.rst

 * ``--replicaset`` - name of replicaset

-If replicaset with specified alias isn't found in cluster, it's created.
+If a replica set with the specified alias isn't found in cluster, it is created.
-Otherwise, instances are joined to the existent replicaset.
+Otherwise, instances are joined to the existing replica set.

-We need to know instance advertise URI to join it to replicaset.
+To join an instance to the replica set, we need to know instance's advertise URI .
 Advertise URIs should be described in ``instances.yml``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~